Managing & Tracking Payments

 Transaction and Order IDs

-These details are unique to each order, so if you do ever need to reach out to your Campaign Manager or to CreatorIQ's support team about a specific transaction, be sure to include one of these, alongside the order date when you reach out, as this will help to quickly identify the payment in relevant systems.
+These details are unique to each order, so if you ever need to reach out to your Campaign Manager or CreatorIQ's Support Team about a specific transaction, be sure to include one of these ID numbers and the order date, as this will help to quickly identify the payment in relevant systems, ensuring that you get a quicker response to your questions.

-If you have further questions about your commissions, please reach out to your Campaign Manager, or contact the CreatorIQ Support team.
+If you have further questions about your affiliate performance or commissions, please reach out to your Campaign Manager, or contact the CreatorIQ Support team.

 -